 While Cupping ranges in price from $50-$80 per session, our goal is always to make it affordable for you!

-We only charge $45 for a Cupping session OR $20 to add cupping therapy to your Massage!
+We only charge $35 to add cupping therapy to your Massage!

 In effort to help our clients in every way possible, we operate out of the same office as a wonderful, caring, and talented Chiropractor.
 Dr. Ashley Saylor is the owner of Saylor Chiropractic LLC. and is one of the best Doctors of Chiropractic I have ever met.
 If you recieve a massage before you get adjusted, your body will react a lot better and make the effects of the body work a lot more permanent.